CQCL/Qermit/README.md

 [![PyPI version](https://badge.fury.io/py/qermit.svg)](https://badge.fury.io/py/qermit)

-`qermit` is a python module for running error-mitigation protocols on quantum processors using the[pytket](https://docs.quantinuum.com/tket) quantum computing toolkit.
+`qermit` is a python module for running error-mitigation protocols on quantum processors using the [pytket](https://docs.quantinuum.com/tket) quantum computing toolkit.

 This repo constraints API documentation, a user manual for getting started with `qermit` and source code.